lsst-ts/ts_tma_tma-documentation_pxi-controller_documentation/02 CommandsAndEventsManagement/01 TCP Server.md

  send and receive the TCP messages.
 The message to send is specified to the task by a public method of the TCP server object, and the received messages are published in a user event created when the object is initialized.
-These events are then registered by another task to filter then and generate the proper triggers to the corresponding statemachines within the application.
+These events are then registered by another task to filter then and generate the proper triggers to the corresponding state machines within the application.

 For this component, the Server.lvclass is used.
 This class is explained in [this section](#server.lvclass) in a generic way, as this task can be used in many different ways